In social distancing times, businesses are always looking for new ways to reach out to customers and potential leads.

 Often, when you organize a webinar, you get a window into the kinds of ideas your audience members are interested in.

-Whatever information you offer your participants throughout a webinar, you could repurpose it into blog posts, articles, YouTube videos, and
+Whatever information you offer your participants throughout a webinar, you could repurpose it into blog posts, articles, YouTube videos, and newsletter posts over time, taking your knowledge to new audiences.

 A successful webinar, in other words, can power your entire digital marketing strategy.